top of page

 Apostle to the Scandinavians

 Over 1,200 years ago, when Saint Ansgarius set out for the North as a young missionary, Scandinavia was not an easy place to evangelize.
-It was distant, divided into viking groupings, and deeply rooted in pagan traditions.
+It was distant, divided into hostile Viking factions, and deeply rooted in pagan traditions.
 The people did not know Christ, and they were not waiting for Him.
-However, young Saint Ansgar, at the age 25, and the Catholic Church was ready to evangelize.
+However, young Saint Ansgarius, at the age of 25, was ready to evangelize for the faith.

-Saint Ansgarius was born into a noble family near Amiens, Ansgarius was educated at the Benedictine monastery of Corbie after his mother’s death.
-There, he was formed by prayer and discipline, and became convinced he was called to bring the Gospel to the farthest edges of the world, lands like Denmark, Sweden, and Norway then believed to lie at the very edge of the world to the North.
+Saint Ansgarius was born into a noble family near Amiens and was educated at the Benedictine monastery of Corbie after his mother’s death.
+There, he was formed by prayer and discipline.
+This is also where he discovered his calling; to bring the Gospel to lands like Denmark, Norway, and Sweden.
+At the time, these lands lay at the very edge of the world known to Christendom.

-In 826, he joined a mission to Denmark alongside King Harald Klak.
-When that effort failed, due to political diplomacy.
-Ansgar did not give up.
+In 826, he joined an evangelizing mission alongside King Harald Klak of Denmark, who had recently been baptized by the Franks.
+Although this effort failed in fully converting Scandinavia, it began the process of creating a bridge between the pagan society of the north, and Christianity, and opening the door for further missionary efforts.
+Ansgarius himself did not give up.
 In 829, he traveled to Sweden, where King Björn allowed Christian missionaries to enter.
 In Birka, he preached, gathered a small community of believers, and established one of the first Christian footholds in Scandinavia.

-In 845, everything collapsed.
-Viking forces attacked Hamburg, destroying the city, its churches, and Ansgar’s monastery.
-His books were burned, his work scattered, and years of effort were lost almost overnight.
-Many left him the mission behind, but Saint Ansgarius continued anyway.
+In 845, disaster struck.
+Viking forces attacked Hamburg, destroying the city, its churches, and Ansgarius’s monastery.
+They burned his texts and scattered his works; years of effort were lost overnight.
+Many left the mission behind, but Saint Ansgarius diligently continued his work.

-Mission Ansgar does not expect sudden change.
+Mission Ansgarius does not seek sudden change.
 Our goal is simpler and more necessary: to support Catholics in Scandinavia so they can remain in the faith, live it confidently, and share it with others.

 The Experience